andrewhao/slow-cooked-startup-talk/slides/slides.md

 --

-or actually hold down two jobs
+or work multiple jobs,

 --

-Or have relational commitments
+or have relational commitments,

 --